l-reginamh/template-nextjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+We can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+If we would like to have more pages, create a new folder under `app/` and then create the `app/routeName/page.tsx`.
+We can then access the new page by [http://localhost:3000/routeName](http://localhost:3000/routeName)

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+[tailwindcss](https://tailwindcss.com) for the css classes.
+And [shadcn/ui](https://ui.shadcn.com/) for the ready made components that we can redesign to suite our theme.

-## Learn More
+## Resource references

-To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [tailwindcss](https://tailwindcss.com) - Rapidly build modern websites without ever leaving your HTML.
 - [Build components library using shadcn/ui](https://ui.shadcn.com/) - Beautifully designed components that you can copy and paste into your apps.
+- [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) - optimize fonts and remove external network requests for improved privacy and performance.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+Check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel